Kingmanish25/ai-python-engineering-portfolio/python-engineering-projects/automation-tools/email-automation-sender/README.md

 ## How It Works

-1. The script reads the sender email and password from environment variables.
+1. The script reads the sender credentials from environment variables.
-2. It accepts receiver, subject, and body as command-line arguments.
+2. Command-line arguments provide the receiver email, subject, and message body.
-3. It establishes a secure SMTP connection using TLS.
+3. The program establishes a secure SMTP connection using TLS.
-4. The email is sent using Python’s `smtplib` module.
+4. The email is sent using Python's built-in `smtplib` module.
-5. Logging reports whether the email was sent successfully.
+5. Logging confirms whether the email was delivered successfully.

 ---

 ## Use Cases

-This tool can be used for:
+This automation tool can be used for:

-* Email automation scripts
+* Automated email notifications
-* Notification systems
+* System monitoring alerts
-* Monitoring alerts
+* DevOps automation scripts
-* DevOps automation utilities
+* Scheduled email tasks
-* Learning SMTP email automation in Python
+* Learning Python SMTP automation

 ---

 ## Future Improvements

-Possible enhancements:
+Potential enhancements for this tool include:

-* Support multiple recipients
+* Support for multiple recipients
-* Add HTML email support
+* HTML email formatting
-* Attach files to emails
+* File attachment support
-* Email scheduling functionality
+* Email scheduling
-* Integration with task schedulers
+* Integration with job schedulers or task queues

 ---

 ## Author

-Manish Rathi
+**Manish Rathi**
 AI & Python Engineering Portfolio